conjfrnk/charter-meals/README.md

 - **CSV Downloads:** Reservation data is downloadable in CSV format.
 - **Responsive Design:** The interface works well on both desktop and mobile devices.
 - **Security & Performance:** Built-in CSRF protection, rate limiting, and a strict Content Security Policy.
-- **Versioning:** The application’s version number is stored in the `VERSION` file and displayed in the footer.